-Often we here parishioners asking, “How can I help the homeless and needy?”
-In this time of Covid, it is often difficult to help in person but you can help by providing valuable monetary donations.
-Members of our Social Concerns Committee will be at the doors following each Mass on Food Sundays, usually the first Sunday of the month, to collect money to support the efforts of the New York Common Pantry.
+Often we hear parishioners asking, “How can I help the homeless and needy?”
+Members of our Social Concerns Committee will be at the doors following each Mass on Almsgiving Sundays, usually the first Sunday of the month, to collect money to support the efforts of the New York Common Pantry.
 The fresh, healthy food and social services provided by the NYCP makes a difference for families and individuals all year round.
 Please be generous.
 Your contribution makes a difference.

 New York Common Pantry